 Spreadsheets provide a great way to work with data.
 They help you keep your data organized to get good insights from it.
 Google Sheets gives the added facility of Pivot tables that makes the data analysis process even more powerful.

 This pivot table Google Sheets tutorial will give you the jumpstart you need to delve deeper into your data and do some serious data processing magic.
+It will also show you some of the ways on how to use pivot tables in Google Sheets.
 Read on to learn how to do a pivot table in Google Sheets.

 A pivot table takes a large data set and helps summarize and draw conclusions from it.

 A small spreadsheet with little data makes it easy to read, understand, and make inferences from.
 But as the data gets bigger, all you see are a lot of numbers.
 It then becomes difficult to draw conclusions from your data.

-Let us see a use-case.
+Let us see a use case.
 Consider the sample data in the image below.
 It consists of details about employees’ sales in an imaginary stationery chain.
 At first sight, all we see are lots of numbers, dates, and text.
-It’s quite difficult to make any sense from this data.
+It’s quite difficult to make any sense of this data.

-But by using pivot tables you can narrow down a large data set like this and visualize relationships between the data points quite easily.
+But by using pivot tables, you can narrow down an extensive data set like this and visualize relationships between the data points quite easily.
 For example, you could use a pivot table to answer questions like:

 - Which salesperson brought the most revenue for a specific month?